enu-covid-dashboard/enu-covid-dashboard.github.io/index.md

 ## Our Sources

-We will be drawing from a number of sources of public social media data for this project, among which are:
+We are drawing data from a number of sources of public social media data for this project, among which are:

 * Twitter
-* Instagram
 * Facebook

-We will be collaborating with Facebook's [Crowdtangle](https://www.crowdtangle.com/) platform to get further insights into how people in the UK are expressing their feelings.
+We are collaborating with Facebook's [Crowdtangle](https://www.crowdtangle.com/) platform to get further insights into how people in the UK are expressing their feelings.

 ## Our Partners